quantleaf/query/API.md

 ## Example response
-From the **Exampel Request** this was the response (the API was at used 2021-01-03).
+From the **Exampel Request** this was the response (the API was at used 2021-01-03.
+The request took 310 ms to perform).
-(*The query text was "I want to buy a train ticket from stockholm to london or paris 10 days from now for less than 100 bucks"*)
+*The query text was "I want to buy a train ticket from stockholm to london or paris 10 days from now for less than 100 bucks"*

 ```javascript
 {